rundeck/docs/docs/manual/projects/node-execution/aws-ssm.md

 1. Navigate to **Project Settings** -> **Edit Configuration** -> **Default File Copier**.
 2. Select the dropdown on the left and select **AWS / SSM / File Copier**.
 3. Place the name of the S3 bucket into the **Bucket Name** field.
-4. If Process Automation is authenticated with AWS through an associated IAM Role, then the credential fields can be left blank.
+4. If Runbook Automation is authenticated with AWS through an associated IAM Role, then the credential fields can be left blank.
 Otherwise, fill in the **Access Key ID** and **Secret Key** fields.

 **Individual Nodes and Node Sources Setting**
 The SSM File Copier can alternatively be configured on a per **Node Source** or per node basis.
 To do so, add **`file-copier=aws-ssm-copier`** and **`ssm-copier-bucket=S3 bucket name`** as a node-attribute to the nodes.